clasqm/freedos-repo/Productivity.md

     + GNU GPL v3

 ![mined](./imgs/mined.png)

++ [PasswordBox](./zip/pbox.zip) - Keep all your passwords safe, inside an encrypted database.
+    + GNU GPL v3 by Mateusz Viste.
+    + CAUTION: This program features 128-bit AES encryption, which might be illegal in your country.
+    + Run this program from the DOS prompt the first time, so that it can create its database.
+After that, you can run it from a launcher.

 + [PC Word](./zip/pcword.zip) 1.90: A fast, compact, flexible text processor
     + Uses HyperText functions to facilitate links for Table of Contents and Index, with automatic page numbering.